oscar-system/Oscar.jl/docs/src/Rings/integer.md

 For convenience, all basic arithmetic and exact division functions in Oscar also accept Julia integers.
-If all of the arguments to an Oscar function are julia integers, the resulting integers should be a julia integer.
+If all of the arguments to an Oscar function are julia integers, the resulting integers should be julia integers.
 However, once at least one of the arguments is an `fmpz`, the function will generally behave as if all integer arguments were promoted to the type `fmpz`, and the integers in the return generally should also be of type `fmpz`.
 For example: